The Court of First Light · One of the Three Solar Courts

 The perpetual sunrise made architecture

-Dawn is the court of first light — one of Prythian's three Solar Courts, set high in the mountains near the neutral Middle of the land.
-Its seat is a great palace built so high it sits among the clouds, made of sunstone: a near-opalescent golden stone that seems to hold the gleaming of a thousand sunrises within it.
-Steps and balconies and archways and verandas and bridges link its towers and gilded domes, with periwinkle morning glories climbing the pillars to drink in the gilded mists.
-Far below, the verdant countryside ripples away, speckled with red-roofed little villages and broad, sparkling rivers.
-Dawn-pale wisteria hangs from the bridges; urns overflow with lavender; wine-coloured peonies unfurl their silken layers under a mild, magnanimous sun.
-Where the Court of Nightmares' palace was crafted of moonstone, this one was made of light.
+The court of first light.
+One of Prythian's three Solar Courts, set high in the mountains near the neutral Middle — and the palace sits so high it's literally among the clouds.
+Sunstone: a near-opalescent golden stone that holds the gleaming of a thousand sunrises inside it.
+Steps and balconies and archways and verandas and bridges linking towers and gilded domes, periwinkle morning glories climbing the pillars to drink in the gilded mists.
+Far below, verdant countryside speckled with red-roofed villages and broad sparkling rivers.
+Dawn-pale wisteria off the bridges.
+Urns overflowing with lavender.
+Wine-coloured peonies under a mild, magnanimous sun.
+The Court of Nightmares got moonstone.
+This one was made of light.
+We know which side we're on.

 Who rules it